What is an incisional hernia?

 You can try wearing a corset or a belt.
 Not ideal, as it can cause additional problems and it is difficult to find a good one.

-What is the best hernia repair method?
+What is the best incisional hernia repair method?

 That is one of the really important questions.
-We have extensive experience in hernia repair and today most hernia surgeons agree:
+We have extensive experience in incisional hernia repair and today most hernia surgeons agree:

 a) using mesh gives the best results.